Sophie Wilde: Career

 In 2021, Wilde made her television debut as Scout in the Stan drama series Eden.
 Wilde said that it was the "first audition where she had gut-certainty that it was the right role".
-Later that year, she starred as Kyra opposite Samuel Adewunmi in the BBC three-part series You Don't Know Me.
+Later that year, she starred as Kyra opposite Samuel Adewunmi in the BBC four-part series You Don't Know Me.
 To prepare for the role, Wilde practised her English accent by watching and listening to British actresses such as Michaela Coel.